varas/numserver/README.md

  - At your discretion, leading zeroes present in the input may be stripped—or not used—when writing output to the log or console.
  - Robust implementations of the Application typically handle more than 2M numbers per 10-second reporting period on a modern MacBook Pro laptop (e.g.: 16 GiB of RAM and a 2.5 GHz Intel i7 processor).

+---

+## Decisions taken on this implementation

+### On product

+- Errors are printed to stderr.
+- There are no leading zeroes on the output.
+As it stores numbers this avoid extra load.
+- Log file is flushed on intervals, if log file write fails these numbers will be retried on the next flush interval.
+- Numbers handled are supossed to fit in memory, otherwise a disk-fetch policy should be added to check for number uniqueness.
+An approximate-membership-query approach like bloom-filters would fit here to reduce memory consumption and to avoid disk access.

+### On design

+- Server package wraps the whole *numserver*.
+- There are no end-to-end tests, as there is no CI env and `make test-stress` acts as nice acceptance test to validate output and evaluate performance.
+- The runtime acts as service wiring (kind of service locator pattern) and life-cycle management.
+- State (numbers and report counts) are managed in a transactional way, so when written if write fails we don’t remove them from the in-memory storage (avoid data loss).
+- State is guaranteed via mutex as usual.
+For top-notch state management a CRDT approach could used to increase throughput if the amount of supported clients increase on the specs.
+- Some communications, like the reporter stats could be also achieved via go-channel.
+This will decouple some services, but a dependency-injection this seemed clear and straight forward to me.

+## Instructions

+### Build

+`make build`: builds for localhost

+`make build-linux`: builds for real servers

+### Run

+`bin/numserver`

+Optional arguments: `-port PORT` and `-file LOG` can be used, cli help is provided on incorrect arguments usage.

+> Client is not provided as plain netcat can be used `nc localhost 4000`

+### Test

+`make test`